MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G27 [Zn]
 ```

-Used to park the spindle in a safe location, by default it will move the spindle to the top of the Z-Axis, trigger an `M5.9` (stop the spindle and wait for spin-down), and then move the table to the centre of the X-Axis and at the front (towards the operator) of the Y-Axis.
+Used to park the spindle in a safe location, by default it will move the spindle to the top of the Z-Axis, trigger an `M5.9` (stop the spindle and wait for spin-down), and then move the table to the centre of the X-Axis and at the front of the Y-Axis (towards the operator).

 If called with the `Z1` argument, it will only raise and stop the spindle - the table location will not be changed.